ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 * Concise Module Identifiers (CoMID), and
 * Concise Software Identifier (CoSWID).

-CoRIM and CoMID are defined in this document, CoSWID are defined in {{-coswid}}.
-CoRIM provide a wrapper structure, in which CoMID, CoSWID, as well as corresponding metadata can be bundled and signed as a whole.
-CoMID represent hardware components and provide a counterpart to CoSWID, which represent software components.
+CoRIM and CoMID tags are defined in this document, CoSWID tags are defined in {{-coswid}}.
+CoRIM provide a wrapper structure, in which CoMID tags, CoSWID tags, as well as corresponding metadata can be bundled and signed as a whole.
+CoMID tags represent hardware components and provide a counterpart to CoSWID tags, which represent software components.

 In accordance to {{RFC4949}}, software components that are stored in hardware modules are referred to as firmware.
 While firmware can be represented as a software component, it is also very hardware-specific and often resides directly on block devices instead of a file system.
-In this specification, firmware and their Reference Values are represented via CoMID.
-Reference Values for any other software components stored on a file system are represented via CoSWID.
+In this specification, firmware and their Reference Values are represented via CoMID tags.
+Reference Values for any other software components stored on a file system are represented via CoSWID tags.

-In addition to CoRIM - and respective CoMID - this specification defines a Concise Manifest Revocation that represents a list of reference to CoRIM that are actively marked as invalid before their expiration time.
+In addition to CoRIM - and respective CoMID tags - this specification defines a Concise Manifest Revocation that represents a list of reference to CoRIM that are actively marked as invalid before their expiration time.

 ## Requirements Notation